BU-Spark/se-bu-passport-arts/README.md

 # BU Arts Passport

-### Description
+## Description
 BU Arts Passport is a simple and lightweight mobile app that promotes and tracks student engagement in arts events hosted by the BU Arts Initiative and College of Fine Arts.
 Students can browse upcoming events, register to attend, and check in at the event to recieve points and stickers.
 Additionally, the [admin dashboard](https://github.com/BU-Spark/se-bu-passport-arts/tree/main/bu_arts_admin#readme) is a web application that allows administrators to update event information and view more detailed information about student attendance.

+## Setup
 ### Prerequisites and Configuration
 Before you begin, ensure you have met the following requirements:
 - **Flutter**: Your system must have Flutter installed.
 This project was built using Flutter 3.19.2.
 Ensure that you are using this version or later.
 For installation instructions, see [Flutter's official installation guide](https://flutter.dev/docs/get-started/install).
 - **Dart SDK**: Dart 3.3.0 or later is required.
 However, this typically comes with the Flutter installation.
+- **Android/iOS Development**
+  - Android (Any OS): Install [Android Studio](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwiJz93JkaeKAxXtRv8BHe_TBHAYABAAGgJtZA&co=1&ase=2&gclid=CjwKCAiA9vS6BhA9EiwAJpnXwyqPEeTdnmYJlmv_h0rspF6aqHx3ixG6noWUMQVLwVpKeZFgYkn7URoCgT0QAvD_BwE&ohost=www.google.com&cid=CAESVeD2u5mAw1o91c_FyY_46vP87us4vi0tA6Iu4dX6V2MuKcocLIx1gH_KQ8NA8WSIuLCQx_Rd68u3f46xv0L304_h8762XMYTJL_NxZFAJSZyI4te4ak&sig=AOD64_1eatKpc9pLRakWNLVOZIfq4CwFIg&q&nis=4&adurl&ved=2ahUKEwiYiNjJkaeKAxW4lYkEHT78HV4Q0Qx6BAgKEAE) to run the Android emulator
-- **Android or iOS Setup**: For Android, you must have Android SDK setup.
-Windows or Mac users can choose Android development.
-For iOS, you need to Xcode installed to run the simulator.
-Only Mac users can run the iOS emulator.
-Ensure that these emulators are configured for your IDE of choice.
-The app should be tested on both systems, so it's best to have at least one team member on each platform.
+  - iOS (Mac only): Install Xcode in the Mac App Store to run the iPhone emulator
+  - The app should be tested on both systems, so it's best to have at least one team member on each platform
 - **Google Places API Key**: The Geolocation check in relies on the Google Places API, which requires an API key.
   - Create a directory under 'bu_passport/lib' named 'config'
   - Create a file named 'secrets.dart' and add your API key in this file as follows: